brajeshwar/brajeshwar.github.io/_posts/2005/2005-04-02-open-source-projects-uml-models.md

----
-layout: post
-title: Open Source Projects UML Models
+# Open Source Projects UML Models
----

 Here are a few [UML models for some Open Source Projects](http://opensource.objectsbydesign.com/).